sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 NEOVIM QUICK REFERENCE
 Quickly navigate this file by matching regex /^\#/ with the vim quickfix list

-# REMINDERS !!!!!!
-use <c-^> (alternate file) more use the r and R motions more check out :options some time. it's pretty neato use :lua to easily test stuff use cit to change inside html tags
-USE CODE ACTIONS <leader>ca
-use U motion to toggle the most recent change g; to go to previous change (also g, for newer change) gi to go to the previous 'insert to normal' transition location
-// to repeat the previous search

 ---

 # Install neovim (this is harder than it should be)